Photography Pricing 2018

 - How many days will I likely work next year?

 If a company hires you as an in-house photographer, the average salary is much higher (statistics).
-Unfortunately, good photography jobs are rare.
+Unfortunately, good in-house photography jobs are rare.
 It’s important to know that the salary statistics come from HR reporting, and don’t necessarily represent the industry, as a whole.
-The median wage for a photographer who works for someone else is $29 per hour.
+The median wage for a photographer who works for someone else is about $29 per hour.

 Freelance Photography Rates